 1. A dog can be as smart as a two-year-old baby

-It seems our dogs can understand as many words and sounds as a two-year-old toddler.
+Our dogs seem to understand as many words and sounds as a two-year-old toddler.
 Several studies have proved that a dog’s brain can identify a number of 250 words and gestures.

 This fact, of course, may vary depending on the canine breed.
-There have been testimonials that make us think a dog can even be smarter than a two-year-old child.
+Some testimonials make us think a dog can even be smarter than a two-year-old child.

 For example, a dog can show a very patient and tolerant behavior, something missing in a two-year-old toddler, who would make a racket if mom didn’t rush to please him immediately.